 Becoming a truck driver with a felony record is possible for some BUT not all.
 This guide is meant to help you avoid wasted time and money by streamlining the process when exploring a career as a truck driver.
 It will be our goal to find out if a company will hire you long before you spend a penny on getting your CDL or truck driving school.

 How to become a truck driver with a felony

 As you already know it is very hard to find a job with a felony record, particularly a good paying job.
 The trucking industry may be a good option for some but caution should be used before spending any money.
-The trucking industry is very regulated (federal and state regulations) and is chalked full of confusing regulation and requirements.
-Let’s break down those confusing regulations, company policies and laws.
+The trucking industry is very regulated (federal and state regulations) and is chalked full of confusing regulations and requirements.
+The great thing is that companies are always short on drivers!
+Let’s break down those confusing regulations, company policies and laws in this guide.